eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS Kit/page_adoption-view.md

 The scope of our business is the prompt handling of incidents reported to the Catena-X network.
 The following prerequisites are necessary for the ESS KIT:

 - High number of Catena-X members need to be onboarded to cover our supply chains and increase the success rate of the tracing of incidents,
 - Catena-X members agree to a code of conduct,
 - The member needs to follow the onboarding process.

-### Customer Journey: \"Occasion-related tracking of ESS-related incidents\"
+### Customer Journey: Occasion-related tracking of ESS-related incidents

 This customer journey describes the process when an incident is reported to the Catena-X network.
 From the determination that needs to be made regarding its relevance to the business partners and further processing.